 Sushi Murayama (Oahu)

 A hidden gem in the Ala Moana 808 Center in Honolulu, the stylish and modern Sushi Murayama is one of Roy’s favorite haunts, serving some of the freshest sashimi and sushi available on the market.
 Owned by veteran sushi chef, Ryuji Murayama, the expertly-prepared offerings are innovative, with an emphasis on delightful flavor and texture combinations.
 Along with fresh fish options that change frequently, specialties include oyster shots accompanied with quail egg, macadamia nut poke, and shrimp tempura.
-Roy proudly considers himself a regular and says, “The chef always has something new, exotic and different for you to try.
+Roy proudly considers himself a regular and says, “The chef always has something new and different for you to try.
 Once a week I like to have lunch with my good friends there.
 We let the chef make his Omakase favorites, and we drink some wine and have fun.”

 Izakaya Nonbei (Oahu)